 First of all, let’s start with the basics.
 Above all, communication is a process.
 And like any other process, it’s supposed to be well-structured and, eventually, productive.
 Therefore, communication needs a strategy and a distinctive plan.

-What is a communication plan, then?
-A communication plan is a set of criteria and an agreed order for holding and participating in communication events.
+What is a project communication plan, then?
+A project management communication plan is a set of criteria and an agreed order for holding and participating in communication events.

-If followed well, a communication plan engages all teams and stakeholders in a well-organized process.
+If followed well, a communication plan for a project engages all teams and stakeholders in a well-organized process.

 Like any other set of rules and regulations, it must be documented and accessible to everyone involved.
 However, there is no single right way to create a communication plan.
 It can be a checklist with planned meetings and events, or an online calendar with all the meetings scheduled accompanied by a Confluence board with all their rulers of the arrangement.
 Here at Django Stars, we stick to the latter, as Confluence and Google Calendar used together ensure there is no ambiguity in the rules.